 Beginning in 2006, teams from America and Canada traveled to Shongweni Village, Kwa Zulu Natal South Africa to rescue children who lost both parents as a result of HIV/AIDS.
 Most often these children lived alone in stick and mud shacks with the oldest child acting as the caregiver.
-Today, we have 39 houses built, with over 185 children and adult caregivers who are providing a decent, safe environment for these children.
-A July 2013 team from the US will travel to build house #40.
+Today, we have 43 houses built, with over 200 children and adult caregivers who are providing a decent, safe environment for these children.
 We couldn't do this without your continued support.
 THANK YOU!

 "In this life, in this place, I couldn't afford to have too many dreams.
 But the few that I allowed myself were strong.
 I wanted to see Mr. Mandela walk free, and that has happened.
 I wanted to see apartheid die, and even that has happened.
 Now, something that I thought was too impossible even to dream about has happened.
 I have a house.
 I have a home.
 I am complete."
 Jane Mohlambi (caregiver)

-The African Orphans Project is now poised to build house #42 to provide shelter for additional AIDS orphans in Shongweni village, South Africa.
+The African Orphans Project has comleted build team house #43 to provide shelter for additional AIDS orphans in Shongweni village, South Africa.

 With the help our supporters the project has been able to provide safe shelter and care to over 200 orphans and vulnerable children throughout the village.
 We could not have made this possible without the support of over 300 volunteers, sponsors and donors from around the globe.